Essential Requirements to Be a Notary: Your Complete Guide to Notarial Qualifications

 Renewal Process

 Notary commissions require regular renewal, typically every 4 to 10 years depending on the state.
-Renewal involves submitting an application before expiration and may require proof of completing required education or passing a re-examination.
+Renewal involves applying before expiration and may require proof of completing the required education or passing a re-examination.
 Fees accompany renewal applications, with costs varying by state, generally ranging from $20 to $100.

 Record-Keeping Duties